-Trump ally Stone at court to face U.S. charges in Russia probe
+Trump ally Stone pleads not guilty to U.S. charges in Russia probe

-WASHINGTON (Reuters) - President Donald Trump’s longtime political ally Roger Stone is expected to plead not guilty on Tuesday to seven criminal counts after becoming the latest member of Trump’s inner circle charged in Special Counsel Robert Mueller’s Russia investigation.
+WASHINGTON (Reuters) - President Donald Trump’s longtime political ally Roger Stone on Tuesday pleaded not guilty to seven criminal counts after becoming the latest member of Trump’s inner circle charged in Special Counsel Robert Mueller’s Russia investigation.

-Stone, arrested on Friday in an early-morning raid on his home in Fort Lauderdale, Florida, arrived for an arraignment in U.S. federal court in Washington on charges including making false statements to Congress, obstruction of an official proceeding and witness tampering.
+Stone, arrested on Friday in an early-morning raid on his home in Florida, sat in the U.S. federal court in Washington in a blue suit and tie.
+His lawyer Robert Buschel said Stone pleaded not guilty to the charges of making false statements to Congress, obstruction of an official proceeding and witness tampering.

-Stone smiled as he passed through a gauntlet of reporters outside the courthouse.
+Stone smiled as he passed through a gauntlet of reporters upon arrival at the courthouse.
 A small group of protesters waved Russian flags and a placard that said “Dirty Traitor” while other people showed their support for the 66-year-old veteran Republican operative.

 The indictment said Stone told members of Trump’s 2016 presidential campaign that he had advance knowledge of plans by the WikiLeaks website to release damaging emails about Trump’s Democratic opponent, Hillary Clinton, that U.S. intelligence agencies have concluded were stolen by Russia.